JakeSchellhorn/calculator-app/README.md

 ---

 ### Overview
-Simple calculator app created to learn tkinit in python.
+Simple calculator app created to learn tkinter in python.
 Created frames that hold buttons using the built-in grid function.
 Also used lamdba functions to call the btn_click function in order to update the expression on the input field.

 ### Executing Program
 * Clone repo